How to File an Emergency Custody Order in Florida

 Important: If someone is in imminent danger, contact law enforcement immediately.

-- File the motion and deliver a copy to the judge’s office (email or in person).
+- File the motion and provide it directly to the judge’s office.

-- The judge typically reviews the motion the same day to determine if it qualifies for emergency handling.
+- The judge reviews the motion—often the same day.

 Use Emergency Motions for Custody Sparingly